-Transcreation and translation?
-Localization?
+Translation, localization, and transcreation?
 But aren’t they all the same?
-It may seem like a linguistic whim of translators but in translation agencies, we take the linguistic needs of our clients very seriously.
-Just as management software does not have the same technical characteristics as a social media app, we have different “tools” for each occasion in the language services industry.
+Well, they’re not!
+It may seem like a linguistic whim of translators.
+Still, in translation agencies, we take the various linguistic needs of our clients very seriously.
+As management software does not have the same technical characteristics as a social media app, we have different “methodologies” for each occasion in the language services industry.

-Do you want to know what are the main differences between localization, transcreation and translation?
+Do you want to know the main differences between translation, localization, and transcreation?
 Read on and find out which one best suits your project.

 - What Is Translation?